No Knead Bread

 Because of the long proving required, I would suggest you make the mixture at night before you go to bed and bake the next day.
 You will need a cast iron pot or dutch oven for this recipe, but in all honesty you should buy one anyway, they are so good, I use mine all the time.
 Just wait for it to go on sale.

-You may need to adjust cooking times to suit your oven, I for instance bake mine for 15 minutes after I take the lid off, where the recipe specified 10-15 minutes.
+You may need to adjust cooking times to suit your oven, I for instance bake mine for 25 minutes after I take the lid off, where the original recipe specified 15 minutes.

 I use bread flour, but you can use plain flour.